gokulkrishh/how-it-works/src/pages/posts/event-loop/index.md

 ### Final note

 It was refreshing when I wrote this post.
-I hope in this post you have learned little bit more about javascript and its runtime.

-The examples I showed are more of an abstract idea of event loop and browser vendors would have implemented the event loop with lot of optimizations but now you get idea right how it works.
+I hope in this post you have learned a little bit more about javascript and its runtime.
+The examples I showed are more of an abstract idea of the event loop and browser vendors would have implemented the event loop with a lot of optimizations but now you get the idea right how it works.

-I want to thank to [Philip Roberts](https://twitter.com/philip_roberts) for creating [loupe](http://latentflip.com/loupe) an awesome tool to visualize how event loops works.
-Do watch his video about [what the heck is event loop](https://www.youtube.com/watch?v=8aGhZQkoFbQ) its great.
+I want to thank [Philip Roberts](https://twitter.com/philip_roberts) for creating [loupe](http://latentflip.com/loupe) an awesome tool to visualize how event loops work.
+Do watch his video about [what the heck is event loop](https://www.youtube.com/watch?v=8aGhZQkoFbQ) it's great.

 Thanks for reading it so far.
-See yaa in next post.
+See ya in the next post.